pudly/schmopera-hugo/content/articles/marina-costa-jackson.md

 related_companies = []
 related_people = ["scene/people/marina-costa-jackson.md", "scene/people/ginger-costajackson.md"]
 short_description = "short"
-slug = "marina-costa-jackson"
+slug = "marina-costa-jackson-you-just-have-to-do-it-a-lot"
-title = "Marina Costa-Jackson" youtube_url = ""
+title = "Marina Costa-Jackson: \"You just have to do it, a lot.\"" youtube_url = ""

 +++